BinarCode/laravel-restify/docs/docs/4.0/auth/auth.md

 }
 ```

-Or you could simply override the `$registerFormRequest` with custom FormRequest:
+Or you could simply set the `$registerFormRequest` with your custom FormRequest:

 ```php
 public function register(Request $request)